dcomtois/summarytools/README.md

 view(dfSummary(iris))
 ```

+The results show up in RStudio’s viewer, like so: ![Example of dfSummary
-![Example of dfSummary Output displayed in RStudio’s
+Output displayed in RStudio’s
 viewer](img/dfSummary_in_RStudio_Viewer.png)

 It is also possible to use `dfSummary()` in *Rmarkdown* documents.
-In
-this next example, note that due to rmarkdown compatibility issues,
-histograms are not shown.
-We’re working on this.
-Further down, we’ll see
-how to use *html* rendering to go around this problem.
+Further down, we’ll see how to use *html* rendering to display graphics
+in their image form instead of their ascii replacements.

 ``` r
 dfSummary(tobacco, plain.ascii = FALSE, style = "grid")